Vegan Aioli Recipe

 Vegan Aioli

 You really can’t get this aioli out of a jar friends.
-This is one of those recipes that must be homemade, and the good news is that the only piece of equipment you need is a blender.
-Throw everything in it and whip it good until fluffy and divine.
+This is one of those recipes that must be homemade, and the good news Is that the only piece of equipment you need is a blender.
+Throw everything inside that baby and whip it good until fluffy and divine.
 Easy peasy!

 5 Simple Ingredients